 Know your responsibilities

-If you own any gas appliances that were not on the inventory when you first rented your home, you are responsible for ensuring their safety.
+If you own any gas appliances that were not on the inventory when you first rented your home, you are responsible for ensuring that they are safe to use.

 Choose the right person for the job

-When you move into your rented accommodation your landlord should be able to show you how to turn off the gas supply in the event of a gas leak or other emergency.
+When you move into your rented accommodation, your landlord should show you how to turn off the gas supply in the event of a gas leak or other emergency.